Wh1teRabbitHU/AbstractModel.js/README.md

 });
 ```

-### class.update(values)
+### <a id="class-update"></a> class.update(values)

-It updates the class with the given values.
+This function updates the class with the given values.
 It'll skip those attributes that not represented in the class.
-If one of the values has a different type than the class's predefined attribute then it will throw an error.
-The update function automatically validate the new values.
-In 'strict' mode if the validation fails, the function throws an error.
+If one of the values has a different type than the class's predefined attribute has, then it throws an exception.
+The update function automatically validate the new values after all values are set.
+In 'strict' mode if one of the validation fails, it throws an exception.

 #### Example